mrhoomanwastaken/gvis/README.md

 The first time you run it, make sure to use a terminal where you can input commands.
 If it works without errors, you can run it using this command (or by clicking it):
 `nohup ./gvis.bin & disown && exit`

+# Note
+busy work like docstrings are done by copilot.
+I do check what it outputs but I might miss some things.
+If you see something wrong with the docstrings or comments please tell me.